 UChicago STEM Education requested funds to support a two-week, full-day STEM-focused summer camp experience for 40-50 rising 4th through 6th grade students in Chicago in July 2018.
 The camp will be free of charge for participating students, with a target population of low-income students from local public schools who might not otherwise be able to afford this type of camp or have the opportunity to engage in high-quality STEM experiences during the summer.
 Participating students will be identified from local Chicago Public Schools with whom UChicago STEM Education has existing relationships and partnerships.

 SCHOOL OF SOCIAL SERVICE ADMINISTRATION

-Engineering for Everyone: Bringing Engineering Education to the Woodlawn Children's Promise Community
+Engineering For Everyone: Bringing High-Quality Engineering Education to the Woodlawn Children's Promise Community: Phase 2

 The School of Social Service Administration and UChicago STEM Education requested a second year of funding for their project, which the Women’s Board funded in 2016-17.
 Phase 2 of EfE will expand the project’s reach to include between 750 and 900 Kindergarten–5th grade students in Woodlawn who will receive high-quality engineering experiences as part of their school curriculum, in addition to up to 10 new teachers in Woodlawn elementary schools who will receive materials and intensive supports to use the innovative Engineering is Elementary curriculum, as well as continued supports for the 19 teachers who were trained this year.
 In addition to reaching more children and teachers, a second year of funding will strengthen the foundation that has been laid to build sufficient capacity within each school and WCPC as a whole to expand and sustain the initiative moving forward.